MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/calloutadextension.md

 ---
-title: CalloutAdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: CalloutAdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that specifies additional text about your business, products, or services to include in a text ad.
 ---
-# CalloutAdExtension Data Object
+# CalloutAdExtension Data Object - Campaign Management
 Defines an object that specifies additional text about your business, products, or services to include in a text ad.

 You can associate a callout ad extension with one or more campaigns and ad groups.
 Each campaign or ad group can be associated with between 2 and 20 callout ad extensions.
 If you associate one or fewer callout extensions with your campaign or ad group, no callout text will serve with your ad.
 A text ad may include between 2 to 4 callouts per impression.